 Your Life Story

 It reminds me of the story of Edith Kesmarky.
-She was Doc’s boss at SGI for many years.
+She was Doc’s (my husband) boss at SGI for many years.
 She and husband and children escaped from a train that was taking them to a concentration camp.
 The oldest daughter needed to go to the washroom and all four of them went from the washroom off the train on the other side.
 It was dark and they trudged through the muddy fields for four hours not knowing where they were going.
 It turned out when it was daylight that they were safe in West Germany.
 Edith’s husband was an Engineer and was offered a job with Sask Power when they finally arrived in Canada.
 I remember her saying they had only $1.87 to their name when they got to Regina.

-Once you have written your life story, you can take it as I said above to Staples to make copies for family members
+You can buy inexpensive lined paper to write on.
+Once you have written your life story, you can take it, as I said above, to Staples to make copies for family members.
+You can get it coil bound for under $10.00.

 Start writing today!